 Wagashi: Anno Imo Yokan that Became a Hot Topic on SNS

-After I returned home, I did some research about the Wagashi confection from 7 Eleven’s Seven&i Premium line.
-According to some online resources, it became a hot topic on SNS last year and seems to have been re-released recently.
+After I returned home, I researched the Wagashi and found it became a hot topic on SNS last year and was re-released recently.

-Anno Imo Sweet Potato Yokan
+Anno Imo Yokan from 7 Eleven

-The Wagashi sweet I picked up this time is the “Anno Imo Yokan (安納芋羊羹)” shown in the photo above.
+The Wagashi sweet I picked up this time is the “Anno Imo Yokan (安納芋羊羹)” (Price: 127 yen/about 1.1 USD) shown in the photo above.

-Anno Imo is a species of Satsuma Imo sweet potato which is especially characterized by its outstanding sweetness.
+Anno Imo is a variety of Satsuma Imo (sweet potato) characterized by its outstanding sweetness.

-So the Anno Imo Yokan is exquisitely sweet and merrow, to say nothing of being very delicious.
+So the Anno Imo Yokan was exquisitely sweet and merrow, to say nothing of being very delicious.

 Ingredients and Nutrition Facts

-According to that, with 150 kcal per one piece (56 grams), the Wagashi treat, Anno Imo Yokan is made from sugar, Anno Imo sweet potato paste, and Kanten agar.
+According to that, with 150 kcal per piece (56 grams), the Wagashi treat Anno Imo Yokan consists of sugar, Anno Imo sweet potato paste, and Kanten agar.